Reporting fraud and corruption

 All UNHCR and partner services are free of charge.

 Do not trust anyone or any organization asking you to pay for the services of UNHCR or its partners.
-If money or any other form of favours, including of a sexual nature, is requested from you, you should report it to UNHCR and/or the nearest police station immediately.
+If money or any other form of favours, including of a sexual nature, is requested from you, you should report it to UNHCR immediately.

 Be aware that any UNHCR services offered to you in exchange for money are fraudulent.